c0ffeeartc/SignalHubT/README.md

 ## TODO
   - Cover with tests case when subscriptions collection gets rehashed and keeps order of elements in matching priority chains.
-  - a way to Reset everything within 1 SignalHub and across all SignalHubs